DrX-svg/romanian-voice-typing-overlay-python/README.md

 The default configuration uses CPU transcription (`device = cpu`, `compute_type = int8`) for broad compatibility.
 CUDA is optional and can be enabled later on compatible NVIDIA systems.

+Internet access is required for the first setup and for the first model download.

+`setup_windows.ps1` installs the Python dependencies.
+The first time you start the overlay with `run_overlay.ps1`, the configured Whisper model may be downloaded from Hugging Face.

+After the model is available locally, transcription runs locally and does not use an online speech-to-text API

 ### Option 1: Quick Windows setup

 ```powershell